|

 GRADING THE PROJECT

-- 25 POINTS – For having at least one representative from each required insect order.
+• 25 POINTS – For having at least one insect from each required order.